VicB18/LettuceFW/README.md

 The parameters for the 6DOF space transformations for each camera for each recording session are saved in the file `CameraCalibration.csv`.
 (To find the parameters, run `Main_Cam3D_Pos_Calibration.m`.
 Manual area selection is required.)

 # Volume calculation
+The point clouds are prepared, their surface is reconstructed by different methods and the volume is calculated by running `Main_LettuceVolume.m`.
+The poin clouds are saved in `.mat` format.
+The calculated volumes are written in the files `CalculatedPlantVolume_Top.csv` for the point clouds constucted from the top view RGBD frames and in the file `CalculatedPlantVolume_All.csv` for the point clouds constructed from the side and top RBGD frames.

 # Preparing data for ResNet50